-Our teams usually consist of people with a wide range of age, experience, geography, and background!
+Our teams usually consist of people of nearly all ages coming from a wide range of experience levels, geographies, and backgrounds!
 A blend of people from all different career fields and students makes for a very interesting and diverse group.
 Friendships are usually formed very quickly on our digs, since everyone has a common interest and is working toward common goals.

 What Will I learn on the Dig?